bristol-seds/pico-tracker/firmware/Pre-flight.md

     testing.
 These define how many sleep cycles are permitted in that state before we stop kicking the watchdog.
 0xFFFF seems like a good conservative value, but you may want to be more agressive.

+- In `aprs.h`
+  - Set callsign and symbol

+- In `main.c`
+  - Set callsign